bradherman/radiant-paperclipped_taggable-extension/README.md

 As usual:

-	git submodule add git://github.com/spanner/radiant-paperclipped_taggable-extension.git vendor/extensions/taggable
+	git submodule add git://github.com/spanner/radiant-paperclipped_taggable-extension.git vendor/extensions/paperclipped_taggable
 	rake radiant:extensions:paperclipped_taggable:update

 ## Configuration

-You probably want to make sure that paperclipped and taggable load before this does.
+You need to make sure that paperclipped and taggable load before this does.
 Multi_site too, if you're using that.
 This is the sequence I have to use:

 	config.extensions = [ :share_layouts, :multi_site, :taggable, :reader, :reader_group, :paperclipped, :all ]

+This will probably need to be set before can you run the update task.

 ## Examples